 How has your degree helped you advance in your career?

-I started as an Associate Brand Manager and have been promoted to a Brand Manager role within 2 years.
-Also, I have been able to leverage the principles learned in the courses in some of my case studies for work or strategy development sessions.
+After completing my degree, I started as an Associate Brand Manager at Lowes and was promoted to a Brand Manager role within 2 years.
+I was quickly able to leverage the principles learned in the courses in some of my case studies for work or strategy development sessions.

 What lessons have you learned from your degree that you were able to apply on the job?